omkarcloud/botasaurus/README.md

     <img alt="Run in Gitpod" src="https://gitpod.io/button/open-in-gitpod.svg" />
   </a>
 </p>

-## A new version has been released, with performance boost.
-To update please run `python -m pip install bota botasaurus botasaurus-api botasaurus-requests botasaurus-driver bota botasaurus-proxy-authentication botasaurus-server --upgrade`.

 ## 🐿️ Botasaurus In a Nutshell

 How wonderful that of all the web scraping tools out there, you chose to learn about Botasaurus.
 Congratulations!

-And now that you are here, you are in for an exciting, unusual and rewarding journey that will make your web scraping life a lot, lot easier.
+And now that you are here, you are in for an exciting, unusual, and rewarding journey that will make your web scraping life a lot easier.

-Now, let me tell you in bullet points about Botasaurus.
-(Because as per the marketing gurus, YOU as a member of Developer Tribe have a VERY short attention span.)
+Now, let me tell you about Botasaurus in bullet points.
+(Because as per marketing gurus, YOU as a member of the Developer Tribe have a VERY short attention span.)

 *So, what is Botasaurus?*

-Botasaurus is an all-in-one web scraping framework that enables you to build awesome scrapers in less time, less code, and with more fun.
+Botasaurus is an all-in-one web scraping framework that enables you to build awesome scrapers in less time, with less code, and with more fun.

-A Web Scraping Magician has put all his web scraping experience and best practices into Botasaurus to save you hundreds of hours of Development Time!
+A Web Scraping Magician has put all his web scraping experience and best practices into Botasaurus to save you hundreds of hours of development time!

 Now, for the magical powers awaiting you after learning Botasaurus:

-- Convert any Web Scraper to a UI-based Scraper in minutes, which will make your Customer sing praises of you.
+- Convert any web scraper to a UI-based scraper in minutes, which will make your customer sing your praises.

 ![pro-gmaps-demo](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/demo.gif)

-- Convert your Web Scraper into a Desktop app for Mac, Windows and Linux in 1 Day, so your web scraper can not only developers but everyone can benefit from your scraper.
+- Convert your web scraper into a desktop app for Mac, Windows, and Linux in 1 day, so your web scraper can benefit not only developers but everyone.

-UI-based Scraper in minutes, which will make your Customer sing praises of you.
+UI-based scraper in minutes, which will make your customer sing your praises.

 ![desktop-app-photo](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/desktop-app-photo.png)

 - In terms of humaneness, what Superman is to Man, Botasaurus is to Selenium and Playwright.
-Easily pass every (Yes E-V-E-R-Y) bot test, no need to spend time finding ways to access a website.
+Easily pass every (Yes, E-V-E-R-Y) bot test, no need to spend time finding ways to access a website.

 ![solve-bot-detection](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/fingerprint-non-bot.png)

-- Save up to 97%, yes 97% on browser proxy costs by using [browser-based fetch requests.](https://github.com/omkarcloud/botasaurus#how-to-significantly-reduce-proxy-costs-when-scraping-at-scale)
+- Save up to 97%, yes 97%, on browser proxy costs by using [browser-based fetch requests.](https://github.com/omkarcloud/botasaurus#how-to-significantly-reduce-proxy-costs-when-scraping-at-scale)

-- Easily save hours of Development Time with easy parallelization, profiles, extensions, and proxy configuration.
-Botasaurus makes asynchronous, parallel scraping a child's play.
+- Easily save hours of development time with easy parallelization, profiles, extensions, and proxy configuration.
+Botasaurus makes asynchronous, parallel scraping child's play.

-- Use Caching, Sitemap, Data cleaning, and other utilities to save hours of time spent in writing and debugging code.
+- Use caching, sitemap, data cleaning, and other utilities to save hours of time spent writing and debugging code.

 - Easily scale your scraper to multiple machines with Kubernetes, and get your data faster than ever.

 And those are just the highlights.
-I Mean!
+I mean!

-There is so much more to Botasaurus, that you will be amazed at how much time you will save with it.
+There is so much more to Botasaurus that you will be amazed at how much time you will save with it.

 ## 🚀 Getting Started with Botasaurus